Al-drin/SportService/readme.md

 - [JDK](https://www.oracle.com/java/technologies/downloads/)
 - [Gradle](https://gradle.org/install/)

+### Application structure

+We have 3 modules:
+- **api** - which mainly holds auto-generated open-api classes and model classes;
+    most notable is the openapi.yml sitting in api/src/main/resources
+- **data** - holding the domain package with all the data classes
+- **app** - with the entry point in the `Application` class and most notably the `EventController` class containing most of the app logic, but also Spring Security config class, converters for translating model to domain classes and Spring Data JPA repositories

 ### Running the application locally

-Simplest way of running the application is to execute the `main` method in the `dorg.example.Application` class from your IDE.
+Simplest way of running the application is to execute the `main` method in the `org.example.Application` class from your IDE.

 After the application executes it will enable you to access a couple of addresses: